Martin Shkreli kicked off Twitter

 She included two screenshots of Shkreli's Twitter profile page.

-One was a photo of Duca and her husband -- a photo Shkreli had apparently manipulated to put his face in place of Duca's husband's face.
+One was a photo of Duca and her husband -- a photo Shkreli had apparently manipulated to put his face in place of Duca's husband.

 In addition, Shkreli's Twitter bio read that he had a "small crush" on Duca.
 "Hope she doesn't find out," it said.